Designing with empathy

 All about researching with social design

-Curious about how to effectively integrate social design and iterative development into your research proposal?
+Want to know how to integrate social design and iterative design into your research design?

 Sign up via johan@8d.nl and receive the time and dial-in link.
 Do you have specific questions or topics you would like to discuss?
 Feel free to add them to your sign-up email.